ByAUJay

 The data standard enterprises are converging on

-• WBCSD PACT (Pathfinder) PCF Data Exchange spec (current v3.x) defines a JSON model and OpenAPI for exchanging auditable product‑level footprints across ecosystems.
-It’s what we recommend wiring into supplier portals and DPP records. (wbcsd.github.io)
+- The WBCSD PACT (Pathfinder) PCF Data Exchange spec (current v3.x) lays out a JSON model and OpenAPI for swapping out product-level footprints that can be audited across different ecosystems.
+We think it's a great idea to integrate this into supplier portals and DPP records.
+Check it out here: (wbcsd.github.io)

 Carbon policy signals to design around